ImPr0grammer/impr0grammer.github.com/_posts/2018-06-18-nametuples.markdown

 ---

 Today I want to talk about tuples.
-Out code with tuples usually looks like this:
+Code with tuples usually looks like this:
 {% highlight python %}
 def calculate_invoice():
     days = 14